Teacher Resources

 • LPS Waivers

-3. Share our “Take Home Letter: LPS Water Keepers” with students’ families, to help them be informed and prepared.
-This is included in the Program Prep Package: Water Keepers
+3. Share our Take Home Letter, What to Bring list, and Waivers/Informed Consent forms with students’ families, to help them be informed and prepared.
+These documents are all included in your Program Prep Package.

 If you haven’t already done so, we also recommend that you consider these SD71-EOL resources on Forms & Policies, Grants & Funding, and Transportation to help you prepare for a full-day, outdoor field trip.